 How is it possible that these swindlers succeed with tourists?

 Different countries, different customs.
 We´re often the only European tourist stop where a different currency than the euro is used.
 You easily lose touch as a tourist.
-That is why we started our show called Honest Guide, where we give people advice on how to handle situations that seem completely ordinary to Czechs – for example buying a tram ticket or whether to tip or not.
+That is why we started our show called Honest Guide, where we give people advice on handling situations that seem completely ordinary to Czechs – for example buying a tram ticket or whether to tip or not.

-So do you think info centers should get their own versions of Janek Rubeš?
+So do you think info centres should get their own versions of Janek Rubeš?

 There´s no need for them to get anything like that.
 There are people with great language and communication skills sitting there.
 But they should come out of their booths from time to time and actively offer their help.